Back to blog

 Final Thoughts from City Motor Group

-While used vans don’t qualify for the Investment Boost tax write-off, buying a quality used van remains a smart, cost-effective option for many Kiwi businesses.
+While used vans don’t qualify for the Investment Boost tax write-off, fresh imports are treated like new vehicles when it comes to tax benefits.
+So buying a quality used van remains a smart, cost-effective option for many Kiwi businesses.

 At City Motor Group, we offer a wide range of reliable used vans perfect for work or trade.
 Plus, our team can help guide you on how to maximise your tax deductions when purchasing a van.